aa29zzjj/Project-2-Client-Server/README.md

 ### Learning Objectives:

 Our **first objective** is for you to be able to work with the User Datagram Protocol (UDP) and the Transmission Control Protocol (TCP).
 UDP is used in many internet applications.
 The Domain Name Service (DNS) and the Dynamic Host Configuration Protocol (DHCP) both use UDP.
 Most video and audio traffic uses UDP.
 We use UDP when we need high performance and do not mind an occasional dropped packet.

 TCP, on the other hand, is also widely used.
 It works hard to make sure that not a single bit of information is lost in transit.
 The Hyper Text Transfer Protocol (HTTP) uses TCP.

 Our **second objective** is to understand the implications of a malicious player in the middle.

 Our **third objective** is for you to understand the abstraction provided by Remote Procedure Calls (RPC's).
 We do this by asking that you use a proxy design and hide communication code and keep it separate from your application code.
 RPC has been used for four decades and is at the foundation of many distributed systems.

 Our **fourth objective** is to expose you to digital signatures and their implementation in RSA.
 In modern distributed systems, we want to know exactly who sent us a message and if that message was tampered with or modified in any way.
 Digital signatures allow us to do that.

+Optionally, you may use a large language model, such as ChatGPT or Copilot, to create some of your code.
+Task 0, Task 1, and Task 5 must be done without the help of a large language model.
+There will be exam questions that ask specifically about the code in these three tasks.
+While you are allowed to use AI tools for these three tasks, it is totally optional.
+There will be questions about these tasks, too, but these questions will be more generic (since different students may code these tasks using different techniques).

 ### Submission notes:

 When you are asked to submit Java code (on the single pdf) it should be documented.
 Points will be deducted if code is not well documented.
 Each significant block of code will contain a comment describing what the block of code is being used for.
 See Canvas/Home/Documentation for an example of good and bad documentation.

 ### Rubric
 See the General Course Rubric (on Canvas).
 We will use a specific, unpublished rubric for this assignment but the general rubric provides rough guidance on how this assignment will be evaluated.

 ### Some simplifications: